Many have heard of asbestos and most know it is a toxic substance that was once in common use by many industries throughout the 20th century.

 Asbestos in all forms was banned in the UK by 1999, but this ban does not mean that the effects of asbestos have gone.
-In the mid part of the 20th century, the material was used in construction as well as for lagging pipes, in ships, trains and in power stations, to name but a few settings; and many working with it were not given adequate protection and were not aware of the dangers.
+During the 20th century, the material was used in construction, ships, trains and power stations, to name but a few settings, and many working with it were not given adequate protection and were not aware of the dangers.

 Exposure to asbestos can result in asbestos-related diseases such as:

 - Asbestosis: non-malignant scarring of the lung tissue

 - Mesothelioma: a cancer that affects the lining of the lungs

 - Pleural plaques: the membrane surrounding the lungs becomes thickened and accumulates a chalky material if exposed to asbestos

 These diseases are often the result of breathing in asbestos fibres, which can damage the lungs.
 Currently, there are no known safe levels of asbestos exposure.
 One of the characteristics of asbestos-related diseases is that it can take years, or even decades, for the symptoms to show themselves.
 Unfortunately, by this time, there is usually very little that can be done to either treat or manage these conditions.

 What is asbestos?